coveooss/snapshot-automated-deployment/README.md

 # Resource Snapshot Demo

-This demo contains a snapshot split into multiple JSON files that together create a query pipeline with many rules and machine learning models.
-The query pipeline also comes with an A/B that is configured in a separate JSON file.
+This demo contains a snapshot split into multiple JSON files that together create a query pipeline with multiple rules and Machine Learning models.
+The query pipeline also comes with an A/B test that is configured in a separate JSON file.

 A GitHub Action is also available